-A. Stone Veneer 1: StoneWorks, Grezzo, Color: San Domino Grezzo, Medio Design

-- 1. Thickness 1.5'' 2.5'' min. - 2.
-Size: 5"x14" - 3.
-Installation pattern: Subway (brick lay) - 4.
-Location as indicated on drawings as "Stone Veneer 1". - B. Substitutions: As approved equal prior to bidding.
+- A. Stone Veneer: StoneWorks, Osceola Southern Ledgestone with a dark grey grout (actual color to be submitted to architect for approval). - 1.
+Thickness $1.5^{"} 2.5^{"}$ min. - 2.
+Size: Varies - 3.
+Installation pattern: Ledgestone lay per manufacturer's recommendations - 4.
+Location as indicated on drawings as "Stone Veneer". - B. Substitutions: As approved equal prior to bidding.